josh-justjosh/blog/_pages/about.md

 My projects currently include:

 * This Site
 * Being a Sound, Light and Live Event Technology student at Derby Uni
+* Vision Mixing [St Werburgh's](https://stwderby.org/) live services here in Derby

 And some of my past projects include: